 In most cases, foreign nationals need to have a residence and work permit before they can begin working in Denmark.

 EU/EEA citizens and Swiss citizens can live and work in Denmark under the EU regulations on freedom of movement.
 Consequently, they do not need a work permit; however, they do need to apply for an EU-registration certificate if staying in Denmark for more than 3 months.

-In addition to the Danish domestic regulations, Denmark has entered into double taxation treaties with more than 90 countries/territories in order to prevent double taxation and allow cooperation between Denmark and overseas tax authorities when it comes to enforcing their respective tax laws.
+In addition to the Danish domestic regulations, Denmark has entered into double taxation treaties with more than 90 countries/jurisdictions in order to prevent double taxation and allow cooperation between Denmark and overseas tax authorities when it comes to enforcing their respective tax laws.

 There is a risk that a permanent establishment (PE) could be created as a result of business travel to Denmark, depending on the type of services performed, the level of authority the employee has when performing services in Denmark and the duration of the stay in Denmark.

 Value-added tax (VAT) is applicable at 25 percent on goods and services.
 Zero-rate may apply (e.g., newspapers).
 Further, some services are VAT exempted (e.g. insurance, financial services, postal, medical, education and passenger transport).

 Denmark has a transfer pricing regime.
 A transfer pricing implication could arise to the extent that the employee is being paid by an entity in one jurisdiction but performing services for the benefit of the entity in another jurisdiction, in other words, a cross-border benefit is being provided.
 This would also be dependent on the nature and complexity of the services performed.

 Furthermore, Danish taxpayers engaged in intercompany transactions must prepare written documentation to substantiate that prices and conditions for the intercompany transactions are at arm’s length.
 The documentation must be prepared on a contemporaneous basis, and should be finalized no later than the time of the tax return.